 The exact cause of SAD isn't fully understood, but it's often linked to reduced exposure to sunlight during the shorter autumn and winter days.
 It's also possible that some people are more vulnerable to SAD as a result of their genes, as some cases appear to run in families.

 Circadian rhythm imbalance

-As it gets dark the pineal gland begins producing melatonin, a hormone which signals to our body clock that it is night time and time to sleep.
-In contrast to this, the sun rising in the morning sends a message to the pineal gland to stop producing melatonin and, thus, we wake up.
+As it gets darker during the winter, the pineal gland begins producing melatonin, a hormone which signals to our body clock that it is nighttime and time to sleep.
+When the sun rises in the morning, it sends a message to the pineal gland to stop producing melatonin and, thus, we wake up.
 In people with SAD, however, the body may produce melatonin at higher than normal levels.

-In a similar fashion, the production of the body's feel-good hormone is a hormone that affects our mood, appetite and sleep.
+Serotonin, sometimes referred to as the body's feel-good hormone is a hormone that affects our mood, appetite and sleep.
 It takes its cues from natural light, so a lack of sunlight can lead to lower serotonin levels.
-This explains why dark winters results in lower serotonin production and subsequently higher levels of depression.
+This explains why dark winters result in lower serotonin production and subsequently higher levels of depression.

-Scientific evidence also supports this notion as evidence has been found which proves serotonin levels increase with exposure to bright light, with researchers also finding that bright light makes a difference to brain chemistry.
+Scientific evidence also supports this notion as evidence has been found which proves serotonin levels increase with exposure to bright light.

 What treatment options are available?